Transitioning Youth to Adulthood

 jhavel@ypii.org

-The purpose of the Medicaid for Independent Young Adults (MIYA) program is to provide continued health coverage to young adults transitioning to independency from state care and custody.
+The purpose of Expanded Medicaid for Independent Young Adults (E-MIYA) program is to provide continued health coverage to young adults transitioning from foster care to adulthood.

-MIYA Eligibility Definitions - MIYA currently provides Medicaid coverage to eligible youth who are:
+E-MIYA Eligibility Definitions - E-MIYA currently provides Medicaid coverage to eligible youth who are:

 Rent Assistance